affinitydb/doc/strengths.md

 replication etc.

 ##Nested transactions
-ChaosDB conveniently allows code in a session to emit transactions inside already existing transactions.
+Affinity conveniently allows code in a session to emit transactions inside already existing transactions.
 This can be useful, for example, when integrating third-party software components.

 ##Robust recovery